Environmental Geosciences - Weathering Important MCQs

 d) Abrasion

-5. Which of the following statements best summarizes the role of weathering in the carbon cycle?
+5. Which of the following statements best summarises the role of weathering in the carbon cycle?

 a) Weathering releases carbon dioxide into the atmosphere, contributing to the greenhouse effect.